Corey Webster (basketball): Overseas

 Following both the 2014–15 and 2015–16 NBL seasons, Webster played in Europe.
 He played in Serbia in 2015 with Mega Leks and in Greece in 2016 with Koroivos.

 Webster played the 2017–18 season in Israel for Ironi Nahariya.
 He won the Three-Point Shootout during the league's All-Star Event.
 Following the Israeli season, he joined the Guizhou Shenghang Snow Leopards of the Chinese NBL.

 In December 2019, Webster returned to China to play for the Zhejiang Lions in the CBA.
 He played in seven games before leaving China on 3 February 2020 due to the COVID-19 pandemic.
 He moved to Italy later that month to play for Virtus Roma of the Lega Basket Serie A, but that season was also cut short due to the pandemic.
 He appeared in just one game for Roma.

 Webster played the 2021–22 season in Egypt for Al Ittihad.

 In February 2023, Webster joined KK Mornar Bar of the Montenegrin League for the rest of the 2022–23 season.
 He returned to Egypt in April 2023 and joined Al Ahly.
 He helped Al Ahly win the Basketball Africa League championship for the 2023 season.
 He scored 13 points in the 80–65 win over Douanes in the final.

 National team career

 Webster joined the New Zealand national basketball team for the first time in 2008 at the FIBA Olympic Qualifying Tournament.
 He later played for New Zealand at the 2009 FIBA Oceania Championship, 2013 FIBA Oceania Championship, 2014 FIBA Basketball World Cup, 2015 FIBA Oceania Championship and 2019 FIBA Basketball World Cup.

-Webster played his 100th game for the Tall Blacks in February 2025.
+Webster played for the Tall Blacks during the 2023 FIBA Basketball World Cup Asian qualifiers, 2024 FIBA Olympic Qualifying Tournament Greece, and 2025 FIBA Asia Cup qualifiers.
+He played his 100th game for the Tall Blacks in February 2025.

+In August 2026, Webster was named in the Tall Blacks squad for the next window of the FIBA Basketball World Cup 2027 Asian Qualifiers.